scalalandio/chimney/docs/docs/cookbook.md

     concurrency" without introducing separate type classes.
 The kind of semantics we need is known upfront and hardcoded.

+Now, let's take a look what Chimney does, and why the behavior is different.

 !!! info "How it works in Chimney"

      - we have `partial.Result` data type which can aggregate multiple errors into one value